 But wait, there is a second aperitivo offered….a Roasted Tomato Gazpacho.
 I could have eaten a giant bowl of this and gone home happy.

-Large Salad from Natalia’s Garden was an enormous bowl of fresh picked vegetables and greens, toped with pine nuts, toasted amaranth and raisins.
+Large Salad from Natalia’s Garden was an enormous bowl of fresh picked vegetables and greens, topped with pine nuts, toasted amaranth, and raisins.
 I devoured this salad before realizing the steak would come with just as many vegetables.